pinselimo/ss2020_uebungsklausur_PR1/angabe/README.md

 6. 100 cups are available in the Erdbeerland (final int BECHER_VORHANDEN).
 In each of these cups 10 strawberries fit (final int BECHER_GRÖSZE).
 The method "fülleBecher" determines which berries are put into a cup starting from an index.
 For this purpose, it takes as parameters the classifications and the index from which it should start.
 From this index, the next 10 ripe strawberries should be placed in the cup.
 The return value is then an int array containing the indices of these 10 ripe strawberries (including, if ripe, the strawberry with which the index was started).

-7. In the last method the net weight of a cup should be returned using the double array with weights and such an int array with strawberries in a cup.
+7. In the last method the net weight of a cup should be returned using the double array with weights and such an int array with strawberries in a cup (as given by the method “fülleBecher” of task 6).